 In May, I decided to try out a skincare routine.
 I had never really paid much attention to my skin before, and I wanted to see whether following a skincare routine would make a difference to the health and appearance of my skin.
-I also had quite a lot of skincare products in my collection that I had hardly used, and I wanted to get some more use out of them.
+I also had quite a lot of skincare products that I had hardly used, and I wanted to get some more use out of them.

 Firstly, I did some research on Pinterest to find out what a good skincare routine should consist of.
 Based on my discoveries, this is the routine I came up with: